-Thomas Wolsey 550 is major heritage and education project managed by a partnership of Ipswich Central, Ipswich Borough Council, and Suffolk Archives; made possible by the National Lottery Heritage Fund.
+Thomas Wolsey 550 is major heritage and education project enabled by Ipswich Central with National Lottery Heritage Funding.

-The 18 month public engagement project includes an exhibition about Thomas Wolsey and Tudor Ipswich at Suffolk Archives, town centre events, music, theatre, screenings, talks, guided walks, and activities for families.
-A Community Grants scheme is also available, until Friday 30th June, for activities across the town run by community organisations, in line with the ambitions of the project.
+An 18 month public engagement project includes an exhibition about Thomas Wolsey and Tudor Ipswich at Suffolk Archives, town centre events, music, theatre, screenings, talks, guided walks, and activities for families.
+A Community Grants scheme is also part of the project for activities across the town run by community organisations, in line with the ambitions of the project.

 The project aims to: